openplans/shareabouts-website/index.markdown

 Shareabouts is a mapping tool to gather crowd sourced public input.
 Use it to collect suggested locations and comments, in a social, engaging process.

+Shareabouts is ideal for crowdsourcing bikeshare stations and gathering input on wayfinding projects.
+[Contact us](http://openplans.org/contact-us/) to discuss our customized, hosted installations for cities.

 ![Shareabouts client interface](https://img.skitch.com/20120919-j6mrwapanj32mh9i5hw9g3h6sx.png "Shareabouts") _Using Shareabouts to crowdsource info on ATM surcharges_.